microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/plannerplan-delta.md

 ---
 title: "plannerPlan: delta"
-description: "Get newly created, updated, or deleted planner plan in either a group or a planner roster without having to perform a full read of the entire resource collection."
+description: "Get newly created, updated, or deleted Planner plan in either a group or a Planner roster without having to perform a full read of the entire resource collection."
 author: "AnubhavKumarSingh"
 ms.localizationpriority: medium
 ms.prod: "planner"